GillinedUp/sicp-exercises/README.md

 # sicp-exercises
-Solutions to the exercies for the SICP book written in SICP-compatible dialect of Racket
+Solutions to the exercies for the Structure and Interpretation of Computer Programs book written in SICP-compatible dialect of Racket.